Bruno Loerzer: World War II

 During the early war years, he was commander of II Air Corps, being awarded the Knight's Cross of the Iron Cross in May 1940.
 His II Air Corps participated in the invasion of the Soviet Union in the summer of 1941, as a section of Kesselring's 2nd Air Fleet—in support of Field Marshal von Bock.
 His unit was transferred to Messina, Sicily, in October 1941, and he remained there until the middle of 1943, when his section returned to the Italian mainland after suffering heavy losses.

-In December 1942, fighter ace Werner Baumbach, Group Commander of III./Kampfgeschwader 30, wrote a letter to Hans Jeschonnek, then Chief of the General Staff of the Luftwaffe, regarding the heavy losses suffered by the II Air Corps under Loerzer's leadership.
+In December 1942, bomber ace Werner Baumbach, Group Commander of III./Kampfgeschwader 30, wrote a letter to Hans Jeschonnek, then Chief of the General Staff of the Luftwaffe, regarding the heavy losses suffered by the II Air Corps under Loerzer's leadership.
 Loerzer was removed from command of the II Air Corps in February 1943, and subsequently promoted by Goering to Generaloberst as Chief of the Luftwaffe Personnel Department and Chief of Personnel Armament and National Socialist Leadership of the Luftwaffe.
-Loerzer showed his gratitude on the occasion of the Reichsmarshall's birthday in January 1944, where he presented Goering with a carload of black market goods from Italy - women's stockings, soaps, and other rare items, complete with a price list in order to keep black market prices uniform throughout Germany.
+Loerzer showed his gratitude on the occasion of the Reichsmarshall's birthday in January 1944, where he presented Göring with a carload of black market goods from Italy - women's stockings, soaps, and other rare items, complete with a price list in order to keep black market prices uniform throughout Germany.

 In December 1944, he was assigned to the Führerreserve.
 He retired in April 1945, and was captured by the Americans in May 1945, and held until 1948.